Claude Code Ignores Your Audit Report

 Items 5 and 11 conflict.
 The correct direction is: async/await everywhere.

-Drop item 11 from AUDIT.md or rewrite it.
-Claude does not get to choose.
+Drop item 11 from AUDIT.md (and its Task) or rewrite it.
+Do not pick a direction yourself.

 Step 5: After execution, diff against the original list

-2. For each DONE, paste the actual diff that addressed it.
+2. Paste the actual diff that addressed it.

-3. List any items where the diff doesn't match the acceptance criteria.
+3. Flag any item where the diff doesn't satisfy the acceptance criteria in AUDIT.md.

-You’ll see immediately which items were genuinely done vs claimed done.
+You’ll see immediately which items were genuinely done versus claimed done.
+Status drift between AUDIT.md and the Task list is your bug detector.

 Step 6: For items needing external context, fetch it first